 6. Use Labels and Signs to Communicate Hazards

-In accordance with the OSHA Bloodborne Pathogens Standard, proper labeling is also a top responsibility.
-Employers are required to attach warning labels to containers that hold regulated waste, reusable sharps, and blood or OPIM-containing refrigerators, and freezers.
+Following the OSHA Bloodborne Pathogens Standard, proper labeling is also a top responsibility.
+Employers are required to attach warning labels to containers that hold regulated waste, reusable sharps, and blood or OPIM-containing refrigerators and freezers.

-Blood or OPIM containers must also have warning labels when being transported or stored.
-Likewise, labels are required for any contaminated equipment that you are transporting or repairing.
+Blood or OPIM containers must also have warning labels when transported or stored.
+Likewise, labels are required for any contaminated equipment you transport or repair.
 Bags of tainted laundry fall under the same category.

-In some facilities, red bags or containers are used in place of labels.
+In some facilities, red bags or containers are used instead of labels.
 When OPIM or infected animals are present, posted signs should be visible at all entry entrances in HIV and HBV research laboratories.

 7. Provide Information and Training

-In addition to the initial training you provide new hires, you must make sure that your staff members receive ongoing instruction on the OSHA Bloodborne Pathogens Standard.
+In addition to the initial training you provide new hires, you must ensure that your staff receive ongoing instruction on the OSHA Bloodborne Pathogens Standard.
 This covers details on illnesses and bloodborne infections.
 It also covers how to give the hepatitis B vaccine and manage exposure.

-Regular bloodborne pathogen training is required for staff members so they stay up to date on post-exposure evaluation and follow-up medical protocols.
+Regular bloodborne pathogen training is required for staff members to stay current on post-exposure evaluation and follow-up medical protocols.

 The Best Way To Diagnose Bloodborne Infections